 When to Harvest Garlic

-I harvest Red Inchelium and Zemo in July, and Spanish Roja in August, in the cool climate of the Okanogan Highlands.
+I harvest Red Inchelium in July, and Spanish Roja in August, in the cool climate of the Okanogan Highlands.
 In the warmer valleys near here, they usually harvest a month earlier.
 The later harvest means a longer keeping garlic.
 When the outer leaves of the garlic start to die back, it is getting time to harvest.
 Pull the garlic, tie into bundles and hang out of the sun in an airy dry shelter for two weeks while they cure.
 Then cut off the tops and roots and store in a dry airy place.
 Do not store in plastic or in a closed container.
 Check your garlic periodically for any spoilage.

 PLEASE NOTE: You do not need to have a Paypal account to make payment with Paypal!